Chat with us on WhatsApp

 Topical Minoxidil Side Effects

 Minoxidil solution containing propylene glycol can cause skin irritation or an allergic reaction.
-Patients may switch to the minoxidil topical foam formulation in case of skin irritation as it does not contain propylene glycol.
+If the affected area does become irritated, patients may switch to the minoxidil topical foam formulation.
+Unlike minoxidil solution, this foam does not contain propylene glycol and, therefore, will not trigger scalp irritation.

 Hypertrichosis is reported more frequently in women than in men.
-Still, it is unclear whether this occurs because it is genuinely more common or just more noticeable.
-It usually resolves 1–3 months after drug discontinuation.
+However, it is unclear whether this occurs because it is genuinely more common or just more noticeable.
+This side effect usually resolves one to three months after drug discontinuation.

 Oral Minoxidil for Hair Loss in Men & Women

-Oral minoxidil is minoxidil in tablet form and is not officially approved to treat male pattern baldness, so its use is off-label.
-The results of small studies have shown positive results and no inferiority to topical minoxidil.
+Oral minoxidil is minoxidil in tablet form.
+This hair loss medicine is not officially approved to treat male pattern baldness, so its use is off-label.
+However, the results of small studies have shown positive results of minoxidil pills for hair loss and no inferiority to topical minoxidil.
+In fact, when prescribed appropriately, oral minoxidil tends to be more effective than its topical counterpart.

 Oral minoxidil can be considered as an alternative treatment in healthy men and women who cannot tolerate or comply with topical minoxidil.
-It is also considered for men experiencing hair loss who are concerned about or have already experienced sexual side effects from finasteride medication.
+It is also considered for men experiencing hair loss who are concerned about or have already experienced sexual side effects from finasteride medication for hair loss.

-For men, the dosage ranges from 1.25 to 5mg.
+When writing an oral minoxidil prescription, a medical professional will specify the exact dosage their patient should consume.
+For men, the recommended dosage ranges from 1.25 to 5mg.
 The minoxidil dose for female hair loss is lower and ranges from 0,25 to 2.5 mg daily.
-Adverse effects from taking minoxidil include hypertrichosis, lower limb oedema, postural hypotension, tachycardia, and shedding.

-Ready to restore your hair with a minoxidil treatment from a trusted hair loss treatment specialist in Scotland?
-Schedule a free Zoom consultation to discuss your next steps with Dr Bonaros, Scotland’s only full member of the ISHRS.
+Ready to try minoxidil for hair loss?
+Schedule a Zoom consultation to discuss your next steps with Dr Bonaros, Scotland’s only full member of the International Society of Hair Restoration Surgery (ISHRS).

 Minoxidil for Hair Growth - Frequently Asked Questions